totalcloudconsulting/kubernetes-aws/README.md

 **After the clutser has been created, just connect to the bastion host via SSH, the "kops", "kubectl" and "helm" commands working out-of-the box, no extras steps needed!**

-# Logs

-Optional: If you choose in template options, all container logs are sent to AWS CloudWatch Logs.
-In that case, local "kubectl" logs aren't  available internally via API call (e.g. kubectl logs ... command: "Error response from daemon: configured logging driver does not support reading") Please check the AWS CloudWatch / Logs / K8s* for container logs.

 # Abstract paper

 Have a look at [this abstract paper](docs/TC2_Abstratct_production_grade_Kubernetes_deployment_on_AWS.pdf) for the high level details of this solution.